 Classroom Conduct.
 Instructors are responsible for presenting appropriate material in courses, and students are responsible for learning this material.
 Although it is a student's academic performance that is evaluated in determining grades, student conduct is important in the academic setting.
-Enrollment in a class may be terminated due to unsatisfactory student conduct, disrespect toward an instructor or administrator, or academic dishonesty.
+Enrollment in a class may be terminated due to unsatisfactory conduct in the class; disrespect toward an instructor, faculty member, administrator, or staff member; academic dishonesty; judicial misconduct ;or sanctions.
 Each student is responsible for maintaining standards of academic performance established for each course in which he or she is enrolled.